H&J Medical Supplies Education Hub

-Your All-In-One Resource for Medicare, NY Medicaid, Equipment Rentals, & Purchases
+Your all‑in‑one resource for Medicare, Medicaid, Insurance & Equipment

 The Ultimate Guide to Medicare & NYS Medicaid

-Medicare and Medicaid are two distinct but equally important healthcare programs in the United States.
-They provide coverage to millions of Americans who need help paying for medical expenses—from routine checkups to major procedures.
-This guide breaks down how these programs work in New York State, covering eligibility, benefits, enrollment periods, and insider tips to help you (or someone you care for) get the most out of your coverage.
+Medicare and Medicaid are two distinct yet equally important health care programmes in the United States.
+Together they provide coverage to millions of Americans—from routine checkups to major procedures.
+This guide explains how these programmes work specifically in New York State, covering eligibility, benefits, enrollment periods and insider tips to help you or someone you care for make the most of your coverage.

 What Is Medicare?